CheikhSleiman/Tube2FEM/README.md

 # Tube2FEM - (Embedded) Tubular Objects Simulations using the Finite Element Method
 Tube2FEM is a general-purpose highly-automated pipeline for flow related processes in (embedded) tubular objects.
+The pipeline leverages a range of open-source software and libraries, notably [GIBBON](https://www.gibboncode.org), [FEniCS](https://fenicsproject.org/), and [Paraview](https://www.paraview.org/), to provide flexibility and broad applicability across different simulation scenarios, ranging from biomedical to industrial applications.

 ## Getting started